MMTSA: Multimodal Temporal Segment Attention Network for Efficient Human Activity Recognition: Result and Discussion

-\textbf{Effectiveness of inter-segment attention modality fusion:} We compare the simple concatenation method and our proposed inter-segment attention fusion method.
-The results shown in \ref{att-compare} suggest that our proposed method outperforms the concatenation method.
-It shows that the inter-segment attention modality fusion method significantly affects the fusion of spatiotemporal features between modalities.
-Moreover, during training, we also find that using inter-segment attention leads to a faster convergence speed.
+We compare the simple concatenation method and our proposed inter-segment attention fusion method in MMTSA.
+The input modalities of the two experiments are RGB+A1+A2+G+O. The results in \ref{att-com} suggest that additive inter-segment attention outperforms simple concatenation.
+It indicates that the inter-segment attention modality fusion method helps MMTSA to more effectively extract the consistency and complementarity information between modalities.
+In addition, we also find that after using inter-segment attention, the model converges faster during training.